Palm Springs Heroes 6k

 Be a Volunteer

 Our 6K (3.728 mile) course winds through beautiful Palm Springs, California.
 Course map coming soon.

 Schedule of Events

-Saturday, February 1, 2014: Race Day Registration/Packet Pick Up
+Saturday, January 31, 2015: Race Day Registration/Packet Pick Up (Cash/Check Only Please)

 Family Friendly Fun!
-Strollers – OK.
-Four legged leashed-friends are welcomed!
-You may also rollerblade the event, however you will not be eligible for any award categories (unless no one else is in your category)
+Strollers are OK.
+Four-legged leashed friends are welcome.
+You may also rollerblade the race; however, you will not be eligible for any award categories (unless no one else is in your category).

 Each participant will receive: